dhutapratama/docs/filesystem.md

 <a name="file-metadata"></a>
 ### File Metadata

-In addition to reading and writing files, Laravel can also provide information about the files themselves.
+In addition to reading and writing files, Lets can also provide information about the files themselves.
 For example, the `size` method may be used to get the size of a file in bytes:

     use Illuminate\Support\Facades\Storage;